rhildred/editable/README.md

 # editable

 composer installable module for editable markdown on a web page.
-Add an .htaccess in a folder named www in your repository:
+There is a [partial demo here](https://rhildred.github.io/editable).
+To use in a project, add an .htaccess in a folder named www in your repository:

     AddHandler application/x-httpd-php .phtml
     RewriteEngine On